-Employers should seriously think of ways to keep the spirit up in the office, and one way companies do it, is by hanging motivational posters all around the workspace.
+Employers should seriously think of ways to keep the spirit up in the office – and here’s why:

 According to DeskTime, social media, and especially Facebook, is on the top of the most-used unproductive apps in 2014.
 Together, time spent on social networks accounts for about half of all of the unproductive time spent at work.

 Salary.com did a survey to find out what employees themselves consider their top time wasters at work, and 14% named social media, which ranked them the socond, right after the news.
 It’s been calculated that allowing social networks at work, company loses up to $ 28 billion on productivity-loss per year.

 Conflicts at workplaces are inevitable, and even necessary for progress.
 However, if handled poorly, it can lead to significant productivity loss, a recent study shows.

 A study in New Zealand found that 24% of employees surveyed have had at least one disagreement or argument at work that distracted or prevented them from doing their job.
 Because of conflicts employees become less focused on their jobs, they make more mistakes and tend to miss deadlines.
 Other consequences include loss of motivation and self confidence.

 That moment when you realize that the working day is almost over and you still haven’t done anything… It’s frustrating, we agree.
 And this is when that scary ‘’big brother’’ feeling may come up.